MarlinFirmware/Configurations/config/examples/BIQU/Hurakan/README.md

 ./kiauh/kiauh.sh
 ```

+> [!NOTE]
-*Note: Klipper, Moonraker, Mainsail, and KlipperScreen come preinstalled on the Hurakan image.*
+> Klipper, Moonraker, Mainsail, and KlipperScreen come preinstalled on the Hurakan image.

 Type 1 to install an app: